bparanj/crystal/security/webapps/csrf.md

 1. The attacker crafts a malicious link or form designed to perform an unintended action on the target website.

-2. The attacker sends the malicious link or form to the victim, typically through channels like email, social media, or a compromised website.
+2. The attacker sends the malicious link or form to the victim,  through channels like email, social media, or a compromised website.

 3. The victim, who is already authenticated on the target website, clicks on the malicious link or submits the malicious form.

-4. The victim's browser sends a forged request to the target website, automatically including the victim's session cookies or authentication tokens.
+4. The victim's browser sends a forged request to the target website, automatically  the victim's session cookies or authentication tokens.

 5. The target website receives the forged request and processes it as if it were a legitimate request from the authenticated victim.